-Section 42 of the General Tax Code provides for a general antiavoidance rule that applies in the case of abusive tax structures.
-On the level of the EU, the Anti-Tax Avoidance Directive (ATAD) establishes a common minimum level of anti-avoidance rules that every member state has to ensure compliance with.
+Section 42 of the General Tax Code provides for a general anti-avoidance rule that applies in the case of abusive tax structures.
+At the level of the EU, the Anti-Tax Avoidance Directive (ATAD) establishes a common minimum level of antiavoidance rules with which every member state must comply.

-Beginning 1 July 2020 Germany has implemented a mandatory disclosure regime for cross-border arrangements, if one or more specified characteristics (hallmarks) are met and concern either more than one EU country or an EU country and a non-EU country (DAC 6).
-These hallmarks are aimed at aggressive tax avoidance structures, but are drafted much more broadly, hence non-tax motivated transactions may also be caught.
-If one or more hallmarks are met, the person or company who markets, designs or organises a cross-border tax arrangement or makes these arrangements available for use by third parties (intermediary) has several reporting obligations.
-Failure to comply with these rulings could lead to significant sanctions under local law.
+Germany has implemented a mandatory disclosure regime for cross-border arrangements if one or more specified characteristics (hallmarks) are met and concern more than one EU country or an EU country and a non-EU country (DAC 6).
+These hallmarks are aimed at aggressive tax avoidance structures, but are drafted much more broadly, hence non-tax-motivated transactions may also be caught.
+If one or more hallmarks are met, the person or company who markets, designs or organises a cross-border tax arrangement or makes these arrangements available for use by third parties (an intermediary) has several reporting obligations.
+The reporting deadline is 30 days after the day on which: